 Every cellular connected device has an IMEI (International Mobile Equipment Identity) number, which is used to identify the hardware that is being connected to the network.
 This is very useful when it comes to mapping SIMs to specific devices and detecting when a SIM is being used in a new device.
-Hologram can always trace a SIM using the Dashboard and determine what device it's being used in by viewing session data as described in this guide.
+Hologram can always trace a SIM using your dashboard and determine what device it's being used in by viewing session data as described in this guide.

-The Hologram Dashboard has built-in IMEI detection that keeps track of the IMEI of the device used with the SIM.
+Your dashboard has built-in IMEI detection that keeps track of the IMEI of the device used with the SIM.
 This is recorded in the All Activity console drawer of the Dashboard.
 This is triggered under the following circumstances:

 - When a SIM is first connected by sending a message and attaching an